 The final slides includes a reminder of what you taught and then blank space for you to customize the independent practice assignment for the day.

-This is a great slide to leave up during your independent practice so students can be reminded of what you taught and also know what they should be working on.
+This is a great slide to leave up during your independent practice so students can be reminded of what you taught as well as know what they should be working on.